“The Fellowship of the Ring”

 What he means is that “King Lear” does not work so well on the stage as, for example, “Hamlet”, and that it has certain passages that are self-contradictory in minor matters of detail, among other considerations.
 As a play, “King Lear” is still great, but a greater part of its strength lies in its ability to personify baseless evil.
 Its characters, in other words, are players in a human drama, to be sure, but even more so they are players in a cosmic or impersonal drama about the appearance of evil, its behavior and effects, its disappearances.
 Some characters, like the sisters, Goneril and Regan, are so wholly without goodness as to present the image of monstrousness – and the play does indeed revel in animal adjectives and primal cruelties.
 “King Lear” is relatively impersonal, and more of a cosmic drama; “Hamlet” and other works, without necessarily lacking the impersonal force which “King Lear” so aggressively incarnates, are more human, and more suited to the stage, which can accommodate the dramas of personal society comparatively better than it can contain sizeless conflicts.

 As a movie, then, “The Lord of the Rings” does seem to have its deficiencies.
-The very fact that it does contain monsters makes it quite suited to the theme of evil, and to ageless terror and turmoil; this is even more true of the novel, especially in certain horrifying passages from the first book that were not filmed.
-But all this emphasis on cosmic, in-human dimensions means that purely personal stories cannot be treated in either the novel or the book with more fullness.
-And in the movies, which are restricted to an 11-hour summary of a thousand pages, individuals may even come off as characterized without subtlety, to say nothing of fullness.
+The very fact that it does contain monsters makes it quite suited to the theme of evil, and to ageless terror and turmoil; this is even more true of the novel, especially in certain horrifying passages from the first book that were not filmed (“Fog On the Barrow-Downs”).
+But all this emphasis on cosmic, inhuman dimensions means that purely personal stories cannot be treated in the novel with more fullness.
+And in the movies, which are restricted to an 11-hour summary of a thousand pages, individuals may come off with even less subtlety, to say nothing of fullness.

 Hopefully we’ll see a new category, at some awards ceremony, for best work in the creation of a CG figure.
 I’ve seen nods already for Yoda, Dobby, and Gollum.
 But please note, Gollum had a human actor, Andy Serkis, behind him.
 I don’t know if he really qualifies.
 It’s just as well, for I have nothing to say against all the accolades that have been heaped on him.
 Andy has done a wonderful job.
 And the end-result has been that Gollum, a non-human creature, feels more human onscreen than he did in the book.
 It’s because we’re essentially looking at a man, under the mask.
 This is one of Jackson’s finest improvements on the book.